Ryan W. Taylor

 Publications

 Taylor, Ryan W. ”Wetlands Protection: The Forgotten Agenda.”
 Widening the Scope of Environmental Policies in North America: Towards Blue Approaches.
 Palgrave, series in Governance, Development and Social Inclusion in Latin America.
-Gustavo Sosa-Nunez (editor) (Forthcoming).
+Gustavo Sosa-Nunez (editor) (2018).

 Taylor, Ryan W., and Heather Saunders. ”The Art and Environment of Embedded Librarianship.”
 College and Undergraduate Libraries.
 21.2: 145-154, 2014.